routingblog/arbitration/content/docs/problems.md

 ## Missing Specificity

-- Many of the studies or analysis of arbitration don't differentiate between forced consumer mandatory arbitration, labour arbitration, collective bargaining agreements, or even between businesses.
-To the extent possible this document tries to focus on and cite details that are either generally true or that focus specifically on consumer and non-collective labour contracts.
+- Many of the studies or analysis of arbitration don't differentiate between forced consumer mandatory arbitration, labor arbitration, collective bargaining agreements, or even between businesses.
+To the extent possible this document tries to focus on and cite details that are either generally true or that focus specifically on consumer and non-collective labor contracts.

 ## The Research Is Wrong